sg-s/xolotl/docs/tutorials/start-here.md

 MEX configured to use 'Xcode with Clang' for C language compilation.
 ```

+!!! note
+    Setting up a compiler for MATLAB can be tricky.
+See our more detailed advice [here](https://xolotl.readthedocs.io/en/master/how-to/install-configure/#compilers-on-gnulinux).

 ### Verify your installation

 OK, let's make sure everything works.
 Copy and paste the following code into your MATLAB terminal: